systeminit/si/app/docs/src/explanation/iac-comparison.md

 ```
 The schema definition defines our *id* attribute, which will hold the generated name.

-We then attach an *attribute* function, which will set the value to whatever is returned, to that attribute.
+We then attach an *attribute* function that sets the value to whatever is returned to that attribute.

-When you create a Random Pet component, the attribute function will run by default and populate the id field.
+When you create a Random Pet component, the attribute function runs by default and populates the ID field.

 You can compare this to the [source code for the Random Pet provider](https://github.com/hashicorp/terraform-provider-random/blob/main/internal/provider/resource_pet.go), which, while it supports more options, illustrates the difference in extensibility between the platforms.
-System Initiative's approach creates a more extensible and easy-to-follow way to build automation, even if the provider never existed before.
+System Initiative's approach creates a more extensible, easy-to-follow way to build automation, even if the provider has never existed before.
 :::

-System Initiative's approach provides better clarity through rich schemas, multiple ways of creating and updating the model, and transparent variables through subscriptions.
-Being able to build up a component in whatever way works, and then use it for your automation, is a fundamentally more powerful way of building automation than static declarations.
+System Initiative's approach provides greater clarity through rich schemas, multiple ways to create and update the model, and transparent variables via subscriptions.
+Being able to build up a component in whatever way works, and then use it for your automation, is a fundamentally more powerful way to build automation than static declarations.
 As you move from basic infrastructure automation to the more complex day two operations, you'll be shocked at how much easier things are.

 ### Sensitive Variables

-Terraform handles the need to use sensitive or secret information, such as usernames, passwords, API tokens, or Personally Identifiable Information (PII) through a feature called 'Sensitive Variables'.
+Terraform handles the need to use sensitive or secret information, such as usernames, passwords, API tokens, or Personally Identifiable Information (PII), through a feature called 'Sensitive Variables'.
 If you hard-code those values into your resource declarations, they will then appear not only in the plain text code, but also in the output of Terraform - in logs and console output in particular.
 To solve this problem, you mark variables as 'sensitive', and then use those variables in your code rather than the raw values.
 To inject the actual value, you store it in a separate *tfvars* file, or set environment variables, and pass them in when you plan or apply:

 ::: code-group
 ```terraform [variables.tf]